ANIML SC 3019RW - Ecology and Management of Vertebrate Pests III

 General Course Information

-Course Code ANIML SC 3019RW Course Ecology and Management of Vertebrate Pests III Coordinating Unit School of Animal and Veterinary Sciences Term Winter Level Undergraduate Location/s Roseworthy Campus Units 3 Contact 10 days during Winter Semester Available for Study Abroad and Exchange Y Assumed Knowledge BIOLOGY 1202 or BIOLOGY 1203RW Quota A quota will apply Course Description This course strongly emphasises the field application of vertebrate pest control techniques and provides the theoretical bases for these techniques.
+Course Code ANIML SC 3019RW Course Ecology and Management of Vertebrate Pests III Coordinating Unit School of Animal and Veterinary Sciences Term Winter Level Undergraduate Location/s Roseworthy Campus Units 3 Contact 10 days in Winter Semester (5 days lectures and practical plus 5 days fieldwork) Available for Study Abroad and Exchange Y Assumed Knowledge BIOLOGY 1101 or BIOLOGY 1401, and BIOLOGY 1202 Quota A quota will apply Course Description This course strongly emphasises the field application of vertebrate pest control techniques and provides the theoretical bases for these techniques.
 Topics covered are the biology and ecology of vertebrate pests; the damage caused by pest animals; the legislative and administrative aspects of vertebrate pest control; district organisations; extension; vertebrate pest control practice.